 Access controls apply to all items based on user roles, privileges, security clearances and skills.
-Users can be grouped in a hierarchy of teams, to create any access control scheme, such as for customers, subcontractors and IV&V. The creation and manipulation of links can be controlled, by item or user.
+Users can be grouped in a hierarchy of teams, to create any access control scheme.
+The creation and manipulation of links can be controlled, by item or user.

 Cradle is multi-user.
-It locks information at item level, with automatic database commit after an edit.
-This maximises users' interaction with the database and guarantees all data is up-to-date.
+It locks information per item, with automatic database commit after edits.
+This maximizes users' interaction with the database and guarantees all data is up-to-date.